tcampbPPU/actordatabase/README.md

 <li>Enter profile, along with secure password </li>
 <li>In a profile, a user can enter 5 pictures </li>
 <li>A director can then use the internal search to set parameters on such things as height, skills, and location </li>
-<li>A director, which can be an admin and an actor, can then email the list to each user which then sends a link, </li>
-<li>   to the user to view the information the director is looking for, such as for a movie project </li>
+<li>A director, which can be an admin and an actor, can then email the list to each user which then sends a link, to the user to view the information the director is looking for, such as for a movie project </li>
 <li>Texting and phone use for profiles is also available </li>
 <li>Administrators can make other users administrators, users don't have the option to make themselves administrators </li>
-<li> </li>
+<li>The ability to customize the site by customizing the name, the background picture, and even the about page </li>

 <center><h1>Usage</h1> </center>
-Robot helper is a work in progress.
-Consequently, it is not that easy for others developers to sinply add new feature to it unless they understand the logic of its Algorithm.
-We are still working on that!
-However, developers can easily add new conversations by modifying a file called process.js.
-Example: to add a conversation when users say hi Yuma or hi Angela, the developer needs to add this line to the questions object inside process.js
-"hi&yuma,angela":{
-   func:"speak",param:"Hello, how are you?",
-},
-<li><b>&</b><li> meaning that both word are require
+<li>meaning that both word are require
 <li><b>,</b></li> meaning either one is require
 <li><b>func</b></li> let you specify which function you want to use.
 Here we are using the function speak because we want the system to speak back to us.
 <li><b>param</b></li> is a parameter for the chosen function.
 Here we want the function speak to say "Hello, how are you?" when we say "hi Yuma or hi Angela"